artjmaria/challenge-1/README.md

 This application is a webpage for Horiseon.
 It showcases the company's products and services.

-The a snippet of the webpage is below:
+A snippet of the webpage is below:

 ![alt text](./assets/images/webpage_screenshot.png "Horiseon webpage screenshot")